 In spite of his obvious throatiness, coughs and stalls the speech took in a full range of rhetorical techniques.
-We’ll leave it to cleverer types to fathom out whether he’s coughed up anything of value to us.
+But, did he cough up anything of value to us?
+Cleverer types will decide.

 He treated his wider audience to some repetition in his budget speech with at least ten mentions of “aspire” or “aspiration”: